TechnicallyWeb3/vhsm/FIDO2-GUIDE.md

 1. **Encryption**: When you encrypt your keys, the provider:
    - Opens a browser window
-   - Creates a FIDO2 credential on your Yubikey
+   - Creates a FIDO2 credential using your authenticator (Windows Hello, security key, mobile, etc.)
    - Derives an encryption key from the credential
    - Encrypts your private key with AES-256-GCM
    - Stores the credential ID with the encrypted data

 2. **Decryption**: When you decrypt your keys, the provider:
    - Opens a browser window
-   - Authenticates with your Yubikey using the credential ID
+   - Authenticates using the same FIDO2 authenticator (Windows Hello, security key, mobile, etc.)
    - Derives the same encryption key
    - Decrypts your private key